atk4/data/docs/conditions.rst

 .. php:method:: or(AbstractScope $scope);

-Merge $scope into current scope using AND as junction.
+Merge $scope into current scope using OR as junction.
 If current scope junction is OR simply adds a component.
 If it is AND then changes it to OR and uses current scope and $scope as two sub-components

 .. php:method:: mergeAnd(AbstractScope $scopeA, AbstractScope $scopeB, $_ = null);